Murder of Ankita Bhandari

+Ankita Bhandari (11 November 2003 – 18 September 2022) was an Indian receptionist from Pauri who was murdered at the Vanantra Resort by its owner, Pulkit Arya, the son of senior Bharatiya Janata Party (BJP) leader Vinod Arya, in Ganga-Bhogpur in Rishikesh, Uttarakhand.

+Member of the Legislative Assembly (MLA) Renu Bisht, also a member of the BJP, has been accused of attempting to destroy evidence by ordering an unlawful demolition of the resort after the murder.

+The case gained much publicity in national and state media due to the use of political power in an attempt at rape by coercion.
+This theory is supported by statements of the victim's mother, though the evidence presented in the charge sheet were deemed insufficient.
+According to the witness statement of a hotel staffer, she was raped.

-Three main accused Pulkit Arya (owner of the resort), Ankit Gupta (Assistant Resort Manager) and Saurabh Bhaskar (Resort Manager) confessed to the murder and are facing trial on charges of abduction and murder.
-BJP MLA Renu Bisht was also accused in court for attempting to cover up the crime by having ordered an unlawful demolition of the resort.
+Three main accused which included Pulkit Arya, the assistant resort manager, Ankit Gupta, and the resort manager, Saurabh Bhaskar, have confessed to the murder and were sentenced on charges of abduction and murder.
+A district court in Kotdwar convicted Arya, Gupta, and Bhaskar for the murder of Bhandari on 30 May 2025, with the verdict being delivered by Judge Reena Negi.

-The primary accused, Pulkit Arya, is the son of Vinod Arya, a BJP senior worker from Haridwar, he was a former chairperson of Uttarakhand Mati Kala Board, and is the younger brother of Ankit Arya, then the Vice President of Uttarakhand OBC Commission.

-A district court in Kotdwar convicted Pulkit Arya, Saurabh Bhaskar and Ankit Gupta for the murder of Ankita Bhandari on 30 May 2025.
-The verdict was delivered by Additional District and Sessions Judge Reena Negi.

 Background

-Ankita Bhandari hailed from Dobh-Srikot, Pauri Garhwal, Uttarakhand.
-In 2021, Ankita enrolled in a certificate course at Dehradun's Shri Ram Institute of Hotel Management.
-Her father, however, soon lost his job as a security guard, forcing Ankita to drop out of the one-year course.
-She joined her first job at the Vanatra Resort post-lockdown in Rishikesh as a receptionist on 28 August 2022 and was promised ₹10,000 as monthly salary.
-She was last seen by her father on the day of her joining.
+Bhandari was born in the village of Dobh-Srikot, district Pauri, Uttarakhand.
+In 2021, Bhandari enrolled in a certificate course at Dehradun's Shri Ram Institute of Hotel Management.
+However, her father, Birendra Singh, soon lost his job as a security guard, forcing her to drop out of the one-year course.
+She started her first job at the Vanantra Resort post-lockdown in Rishikesh as a receptionist on 28 August 2022 and was promised ₹10,000 as monthly salary.
+She was last seen by her father on the day of her joining, 18 days prior to her murder.

-Ankita lodged within the resort premises with permission from owner Pulkit Arya due to the resort's relatively remote location.
-Bhandari was shifted to a downstairs room on September 17, the day before her murder, with the accused informing her that other neighboring rooms will be given issued to guests, as per her chats.
+Bhandari lodged within the resort premises with permission from owner Pulkit Arya due to the resort's relatively remote location.
+According to her WhatsApp chats, she was shifted to a downstairs room on 17 September, the day before her murder, with the accused informing her that other neighboring rooms would be given to guests.

-An account of a hotel staffer, Abhinav, indicates that Ankita was sexually assaulted in the room on September 18, 2022.
-Abhinav claims he saw Pulkit physically covered Ankita's mouth to prevent her from speaking over the phone to someone and she was crying for help.
-After this, Pulkit was allegedly in Ankita's room for an hour behind closed doors.
+An account of a hotel staffer, Abhinav, indicates that Bhandari was sexually assaulted in the room on 18 September 2022.
+Abhinav claims he saw Arya physically covering Bhandari's mouth to prevent her from speaking over the phone to someone, and that she was crying for help.
+After this, Arya was allegedly in Bhandari's room for an hour behind closed doors.